roberthawdon/dfshow/docs/source/show.rst

 Indicates a multi value option, the active items will be highlighted.
 To change their values, use the arrow keys to highlight the desired option and press *SPACE* to toggle its activation status.

+``->``:
+Indicates a free text box.
+To change the value, press *SPACE* and edit the value.
+When finished, press *ENTER* to confirm the change.
+Pressing *ESC* or setting a blank value will abort the change.

 The following commands can be used within this menu.